 These units provide a specific and in depth study of each topic, mainly looking at political, social and economic issues that arise and are challenged across different societies in History.

 Our fourth unit is an independent coursework unit that allows students to explore a historical topic of their choice with a question to focus students on an area of debate this topic.
 This is a fantastic opportunity to inspire and engage our students, whilst developing their research and analytical skills.
-We currently have three A Level classes across both year groups.

 “This day has taught me to think before I speak to others, that maybe those words could hurt someone who is innocent.
 Much like the actions and words that hurt the millions of Jewish people in Europe.”